 I have a pretty large pantry but it is oddly shaped.
 I felt the old design was not functional at all and there was a lot of wasted space.
-I knew that had to change so we decided to completely redesign the space to change the functionality.
+We knew that had to change so we decided to completely redesign the space to change the functionality.
 This was tricky, especially because my husband and I don’t have much interior design experience.
-We didn’t want to make a decision that we would regret later on.
-That is when Lex came to the rescue to help us think of the layout in a way that would be functional for our family.
+Didn’t want to make a decision that we would regret later on.

 We decided to use the back wall to gain more over shelf space and decrease the depth on the sides so we wouldn’t loose the “walk in” aspect.
 Now that we have used this new layout for a few months I love our decision.
 It is so much easier to see what we need and to store our items.

-We decided to add the contrast with the black brackets to give it that perfect farmhouse look.
+To add contrast we chose to go with black brackets to give it that perfect farmhouse look.
 We went with these black arch decorative brackets and even though they were a little more than I wanted to spend they looked perfect in the space.

 It was really important to me to make my farmhouse pantry not only beautiful but really functional for my family.
 I decided to have baskets for some of our most popular items like kids snacks.
-I actually used a few different basket styles in my farmhouse pantry.
-I used this wire basket to store my onions and potatoes and also have one so the girls can easily access fruit.
+We actually used a few different basket styles in my farmhouse pantry.
+This particular wire basket I used to store my onions and potatoes and also have one so the girls can easily access fruit.